Altinn/altinn-studio-docs/content/app/design/guidelines/components/button/_index.en.md

 ---
 title: Buttons and links
-description: Main button (blue) is used to send the user to the next step
+description: Main button (blue) is used to send the user to the next step.
 weight: 20
 ---